flofuerst/discord-calendar-bot/README.md

 # discord-calendar-bot
 Calendar discord bot which displays upcoming events based on an public calendar.
 The entries are being fetched with the url of the calendar file.
-Events can be added to the calendar with the create-command
+Events can be added to the calendar with the create-command.